harayoki/msx_pyutils/simple_sc2_converter/README.md

-# Simple SC2 Converter
+# Simple SC2 Converter (WIP)

-⚠️ このツールは開発中です。
+(!)
+This tool is under development and may change in future releases.

 A small utility to convert PNG images into MSX Screen 2 (`.sc2`) or Screen 4 (`.sc4`) binaries.